microsoft/Orb/README.md

 You can also share your Orb state as a link.

-# Built On Chromium
+# Built On Electron
 Orb is built on [Electron](https://electronjs.org/).

-Every tab in Orb is a Chromium process (just like in Chrome) - i.e. you don't need to worry about Browser compatibility when using Orb.
+Every tab in Orb is a Chromium process.

 # [Onboarding](ONBOARDING.md)